Value of the Basket definition

 • Market Value Adjustment means, on a given date, an amount equal to the lesser of (x) 98% and (y) a percentage determined according to the following formula: Market Value Adjustment = 98% – [(10yrCMTt – 10yrCMTlaunch) ×Duration], where 10yrCMTt = the 10-Year Treasury Constant Maturity Rate published each business day by the Board of Governors of the Federal Reserve System, or, if such rate ceases to be published, a successor rate reasonably determined by the Trustees (the “10-Year CMT”), on such repurchase date; 10yrCMTlaunch = the 10-Year CMT as of the end of the Initial Offering Period; and Duration = an estimate of the duration of the periodic interest payments of a hypothetical coupon-paying U.S. Government Security with a 25-year maturity, calculated by the Trust’s Investment Manager as of the end of the Initial Offering Period;

-• FMV is the closing price of the Association's common stock on The New York Stock Exchange (“NYSE”) or on whatever other stock exchange or market such stock is publicly traded on the date the Executive's employment terminates or, if such day is not a day on which such securities are traded, on the most recent preceding trading day on which a trade occurs, provided however that if the security allocated to the Executive's account during the last completed plan year is other than the Association's common stock the closing price of such security on the date the Executive's employment terminates shall be utilized.
+• FMV is the closing price of the Association's common stock on The Nasdaq Stock Market, or on whatever other stock exchange or market such stock is publicly traded, on the date the Executive's employment terminates or, if such day is not a day on which such securities are traded, on the most recent preceding trading day on which a trade occurs, provided however that if the restricted stock is a security other than the Association's common stock, the fair market value of a share of stock of the same class as the stock granted under such plan, determined as of the date of termination of employment shall be utilized; and

 • Appraised Current Market Value of any Aircraft means the lower of the average and the median of the three most recent Post-Default Appraisals of such Aircraft.